 Cognitive Infrastructures are forming, framing, and evolving a new ecology of planetary intelligence.

-Rather than applying philosophy to ideas about technology, Antikythera derives and develops philosophy from direct encounters with technology.
-Rather than approach Artificial Intelligence as the imitation of the human, Synthetic Intelligence starts with the emerging potential of machine intelligences.
+Rather than approaching Artificial Intelligence as the imitation of the human, Synthetic Intelligence starts with the emerging potential of machine intelligences.
+Core principles include:

 Computation is not just calculation, but the basis of a new global infrastructure of planetary computation remaking politics, economics, culture and science in its image.